code23/marketplace-laravel-sdk/README.md

-# Marketplace SDK
+# Marketplace Laravel SDK

-Marketplace SDK provides an easy interface to the Code23 Marketplace Engine API.
+Marketplace Laravel SDK provides an easy interface to the Code23 Marketplace Engine API.
 Designed and developed for use with Laravel, it will reduce the work involved when integrating with the Markeplace Engine api from a new front-end application.

 Authentication is handled by installing the necessary models, views and components so you can use the Auth facade in the same way as traditional